Regional Organics Composting Facility

 The new facility will also meet the City of Campbell River Public Nuisance Bylaw Part 8, which references methods for preventing nuisance odours from leaving the premises.

 The facility will be located on already disturbed land to avoid disruption to adjacent forested areas, natural habitat and wildlife.
 A wooded area will be kept around the facility to mitigate visual impacts.

 All delivery of compost feedstock and active composting will occur indoors to prevent birds from being attracted to the site.
 The site will be secured to ensure bears do not frequent the area and become a nuisance to nearby properties.

-Traffic impacts will be limited and a very small increase in traffic to the site.
+There are almost no roadway improvements required and traffic impacts will be minimal, as organic waste collection will integrate with the existing garbage collection system.
 The main access to the site would be from Hwy 28, which will not affect most neighbouring properties on Argonaut Road.